 Situations in which an employment contract may be terminated

-- if both, the employer and employee mutually agree in writing to end it
+- If both the employer and employee mutually agree in writing to end it

-- in the event of the worker’s death or full permanent inability to work, based on a certificate issued by a medical entity
+- In the event of the worker’s death or full permanent inability to work, based on a certificate issued by a medical entity

-- if the establishment is closed permanently, in accordance with the legislations in force in the UAE
+- If the establishment is closed permanently, in accordance with the legislations in force in the UAE

-- if the worker fails to fulfil the conditions for renewing the work permit for any reason beyond the control of the employer.
+- If the worker fails to fulfil the conditions for renewing the work permit for any reason beyond the control of the employer.

 Notice period of termination